 Note: Schedule can be changed according to your preferences and your

-The period April to June is perhaps the best time both for weather and for the appearance of large quantities of huge tarpon – in addition to the bonefish and permit.
+The High Season period mid-February to mid-July is perhaps the best time both for weather and, from mid-March onwards, for the appearance of large quantities of huge tarpon – in addition to the bonefish and permit.

 September to December is a good period for bonefish and for smaller quantities of large and medium tarpon.

-The rates for the Fishing Programme at Cayo Cruz above, on a shared basis, are:
+The rates for the Fishing Programme at Cayo Romano above, on a shared basis, are: